-The offices of INDY Week, The News & Observer, and ABC11 in downtown Raleigh, North Carolina, were damaged during protests in the city on May 30, 2020.
+The offices of INDY Week, The News & Observer, and ABC11 in downtown Raleigh, N.C. were damaged during protests in the city on May 30, 2020.

 Alternative weekly newspaper INDY Week reported extensive damage to its newsroom, while ABC11 and The News & Observer newspaper both had windows smashed as protests stretched late into the night.

 The protests in Raleigh echoed demonstrations across the country sparked by a video showing a white police officer kneeling on the neck of George Floyd, a Black man, during an arrest in Minneapolis.
 Floyd was pronounced dead at a local hospital.

 The newsrooms in Raleigh were damaged late in the first major day of protesting in the city.
 Demonstrations had been peaceful through the day, but late in the evening, after police began using tear gas to disperse crowds, a small group of people began destroying property in the city’s downtown.